Skip to content

 Short description

-If you use a capacity provider, then you must configure your Amazon ECS cluster settings to not disrupt running tasks when it scales down.
+If you use a capacity provider, then configure your Amazon ECS cluster settings to avoid disrupting running tasks when the cluster scales down.
 Implement scale-in instance protection in the EC2 Auto Scaling group and managed scaling protection in the Amazon ECS capacity provider settings.
-This configuration makes sure Amazon ECS retains instances with running tasks.
+This configuration allows Amazon ECS to retain instances with running tasks.

-Or, configure Amazon ECS to gracefully drain tasks when you stop instances, and protect specific instances from being prematurely stopped.
+Or, configure Amazon ECS to gracefully drain tasks when you stop instances, and protect specific instances from premature termination.

 Your configuration uses the following components: